-Ref Action Outcome & Key milestone 2018/19 KPI (where relevant) Officer responsible Start date Finish date Resources required IS14 Expand restorative justice approaches through the implementation of the Policing Looked After Children Protocol, and improve our approach to monitoring and information sharing of Looked After Children in the Youth Justice System.
-Reduced reoffending and criminalisation of looked after children.
+Ref Action Outcome & Key milestone 2018/19 KPI (where relevant) Officer responsible Start date Finish date Resources required CS/A021 IS014 Expand restorative justice approaches through the implementation of the Policing Looked After Children Protocol, and improve our approach to monitoring and information sharing of Looked After Children in the Youth Justice System. the criminal justice system are provided with the most appropriate services to N/A Paula Barnett 1/3/2018 31/3/2019 Existing resources CS/A022 IS014 Work in collaboration with key partners on the enhanced case management project for implementing trauma informed practice. taken to understanding of the causes and effects of traumatic experiences, N/A Paula Barnett 1/3/2018 31/3/2019 Existing resources

+Ref Action Outcome & Key milestone 2018/19 KPI (where relevant) Officer responsible Start date Finish date Resources required CS/A023 , Reduced reoffending and criminalisation of looked N/A Paula Barnett 1/3/2018 31/3/2019 Existing resources IS014 Laming report in relation to 'In Care and after children.
+Out of Trouble'.
 Looked after children in the criminal justice system are provided with the most appropriate services to reduce re-offending.
-N/A Paula Barnett 1/3/2018 31/3/2019 Existing resources IS14 Work in collaboration with key partners on the enhanced case management project for implementing trauma informed practice.
-Coordinated approach taken to understanding of the causes and effects of traumatic experiences, along with practices that focus on supporting recovery.
-N/A Paula Barnett 1/3/2018 31/3/2019 Existing resources

-Ref Action Outcome & Key milestone 2018/19 KPI (where relevant) Officer responsible Start date Finish date Resources required IS14 Deliver key actions in response to the Lord Laming report in relation to 'In Care and Out of Trouble'. criminalisation of looked N/A Paula Barnett 1/3/2018 31/3/2019 Existing resources